Boost your focus with the Forest app

 A standard timer ending is neutral – nothing happens if you break focus.
 A Forest tree dying is negative – you lose something you started building.

 But the core timer is just the skeleton.
 Users earn coins for completed sessions (spent on new tree species).
 A social feature lets friends plant trees together, adding public accountability.
-And Seekrtech partners with Trees for the Future for reforestation, so coins translate to actual trees – according to Forest’s official partnership tracker with Trees for the Future, the app has contributed to planting over two million trees – a self-reported figure from the partnership [9].
+And Seekrtech partners with Trees for the Future for reforestation, so coins translate to actual trees.
+Forest reports, through its official partnership tracker with Trees for the Future, that the app has contributed to planting over two million trees – a self-reported figure from the vendor partnership, not an independent audit [9].

 The game mechanics are the hook.
-The behavioral design underneath is what keeps people using it.
+The behavioral design underneath is what keeps people using Forest.

 Forest free vs. paid: feature comparison